WebOrigami/docs/src/content/language/templateDocuments.md

 ${ samples.ori/templateDocuments/baseTemplate/about.ori.html }
 ```

 The front matter of this document is an Origami expression that will be evaluated and returned as the result of the template document.

-In this case, the expression invokes the template's body text via `@template`, then passes that to a base page template defined separately:
+In this case, the expression invokes the template's body text via `@template`, then passes that to a base `page.ori.html` template defined separately:

 ```html
 ${ samples.ori/templateDocuments/baseTemplate/page.ori.html }